Notice of Registration

 Only those who have registered are entitled to CHAT with or CONSULT Akintunde Esan (the Legal Adviser Online) for further legal illumination or legal advice.

-TO REGISTER: Pay your registration fee of 10,000 NGN (Individual) or 20,000 NGN (Corporate) to: BANK: Guaranty Trust Bank (GTB), NGN ACCOUNT NO.: 0211166053, ACCOUNT NAME: ASE OLODUMARE CHAMBERS.
+TO REGISTER: Pay your registration fee of a minimum of 10,000 NGN (Individual) or 20,000 NGN (Corporate) to: BANK: Guaranty Trust Bank (GTB), NGN ACCOUNT NO.: 0211166053, ACCOUNT NAME: ASE OLODUMARE CHAMBERS.

 REGISTRATION OUTSIDE NIGERIA: USD ACCOUNT NO.: 0211176029, ACCOUNT NAME: ASE OLODUMARE CHAMBERS, SORT CODE: 058152340 SWIFT CODE: GTBINGLA, BANK: Guaranty Trust Bank (GTB)